mhdostal/ARCodeProject/README.md

 <string>For determining your current location</string>
 ```

+[screenshot]

 In order to load and display data, create an AGSScene.
-For now, we'll simply use a scene containing a basemap, so we can see the camera move in response to device movement:
+For now, we'll simply use a scene containing just a base map, so we can see the camera move in response to device movement:

 ```
 // Create our scene and set it on the arView.sceneView.